Strategies and tips for better error grouping in RaygunPosted Jan 18, 2022 | 8 min. (1549 words)

 Good question!
 It all comes down to letting our customers decide what’s right for them and their workflow.

-We believe there are many ways to use Raygun and we should never make any changes to our customers’ data without their expressed consent.
+There are many ways to use Raygun and we never make any changes to our customers’ data without their express consent.

 How to keep up to date with grouping strategy changes?

-The best way is to sign up for our product newsletter (written by yours truly).
-Each month, we detail our latest feature releases and tips and tricks to help you make the most of your Raygun subscription.
+The best way is to keep an eye on the What’s New section in the sidebar of the Raygun app.
+This is where you’ll find the latest on any feature releases and tips and tricks to help you make the most of your Raygun subscription.

 What are the downsides of upgrading to the latest provider?